rsyslog/rsyslog/source/configuration/basic_structure.rst

 A different "root" configuration file can be specified via the ``-f <file>`` rsyslogd command line option.
-This is usually done within some init script or similiar facility.
+This is usually done within some init script or similar facility.

 Statement Types
 ---------------
 Rsyslog supports three different types of configuration statements
 concurrently:

--  **sysklogd** - this is the plain old format, thaught everywhere and still pretty useful for simple use cases.
+-  **sysklogd** - this is the plain old format, taught everywhere and still pretty useful for simple use cases.
 Note that some very few constructs are no longer supported because they are incompatible with newer features.
 These are mentioned in the compatibility docs.